-So you may of heard of a type of property investment strategy call Buy Renovate Rent Refinance (BRRR).
-However how does it actually work in reality and how can you use finance to implement this property investment strategy?
+You may of heard of a type of UK property investment method call Buy Renovate Rent Refinance (BRRR).

-A shorter version of this you may of come across is Buy Renovate Refinance (BRR) and is essentially the same thing as BRRR.
-It also may be referred to as Buy Refurbish Rent Refinance.
+A shorter version of this you may of come across is Buy Renovate Refinance (BRR) and is essentially the same thing as BRRR method.
+It also may be referred to as Buy Refurbish Rent Refinance Repeat (BRRRR).

-The concept is fairly simple enough to understand, you buy a property that requires refurbishment.
+The concept is fairly simple enough to understand, you buy a property that requires refurbishment usually using a Bridging Loan.
 Then you complete the refurbishment, with a view to increasing the properties value.
-Then you get a tenant in paying a monthly rent and refinance at the new higher valuation.
+Then you get a tenant in paying a monthly rent and refinance to a Buy to Let Mortgage at the new higher valuation.

-How Does The Buy Renovate Rent Refinance (BRRR) Method Work?
+How Does Buy Renovate Rent Refinance (BRRR) Method Work?

 The first thing you need to do is find a property to purchase.
 This could be with an estate agent, online via Zoopla or Rightmove or even via auction.